Sweden at the FIFA Women's World Cup: 2015 World Cup

 Sweden took the lead in their first game against Nigeria with two goals, twice exploiting the inexperience of Africans in corners.
 Nigeria could still turn the game and in the end, the Swedes had to be satisfied with the 3: 3.
-After a 0-0 draw against the USA in the fifth meeting at a World Cup and a 1-1 draw against Australia, the Swedes reached as fourth-best group third in the second round.
+After a 0–0 draw against the US in the fifth meeting at a World Cup and a 1–1 draw against Australia, the Swedes reached as fourth-best group third in the second round.
 Here they lost with 1: 4 against Germany and retired.
 This meant that Sweden, the only European team to have participated in all past Olympic women's football tournaments, had also missed the direct qualification for the women's football tournament at the Olympic Games, but still had the chance to win the third European Olympic ticket in playoffs against the three other European knockout round losers.
 This was achieved in March 2016 when they were group first in the same playoff.